NFDI4BIOIMAGE/training/docs/contributing/submit_app.md

 Make sure you have set your GitHub API key as an environment variable.
 Here's how:

 1. Open Command Prompt by pressing Win + R, typing `cmd`, and pressing Enter.
-2. Verify that the environment variable has been set by running `echo %GITHUB_API_KEY%`.
+2. Verify that the environment variable has been set by running
+   - `echo %GITHUB_API_KEY%` on Windows
+   - `echo $GITHUB_API_KEY` on MacOS/Linux
-3. If you don't have your API key, go to your GitHub account settings and follow these steps:
+4. If you don't have your API key, go to your GitHub account settings and follow these steps:
     - Click your profile photo in the upper-right corner of any page on GitHub, then click Settings.
     ![Screenshot showing how to create your API Token on your github](set_api_key_1.png)
     ![Screenshot showing how to create your API Token on your github](set_api_key_2.png)